Entering the European market for dried chillies

-Examples of Thai dried chilli exporters include Nithi Foods, Penta Impex and Global Food.
-Leading Thai dried chilli exporters have recognised importance of the food safety and corporate social responsibility.
-Therefore they are investing into modern production processes and recognised certification schemes.
+Thai dried chilli exporters include Nithi Foods, Penta Impex and Global Food.
+Leading Thai dried chilli exporters have recognised the importance of food safety and corporate social responsibility, so they are investing in modern production processes and recognised certification schemes.

 - In order to successfully penetrate the European dried chilli market you need to study the different strategies of your competitors.
 You may either offer competitive prices and safe products (like Chinese companies do), or offer unique high-quality chillies (like South American producers do) or customise your product to specific segments, such as organic.
 It is very important to learn from the Chinese companies, which strongly emphasise food safety control.

 - Use the services of your national export promotion agency and actively participate in the creation of export strategies.
 Good examples include PromPeru in the promotion of the superfood country brand.

 - Learn more about Indian dried chilli companies from the exhibitor list of the World Spice Congress.

 - Regularly visit leading European trade fairs such as ANUGA, SIAL, Food Ingredients or Alimentaria to meet your competitors.
 Biofach is especially interesting if you are exporting organic chillies.